 Should a passenger be delayed to their final destination by 3 hours or more, which can occur from even a short delay with their first flight meaning they miss a connecting flight, a passenger can claim £510 in compensation.

 It is important to note that the airline is exempt from paying this compensation if it can show there were extraordinary circumstances that could not have been avoided even if all necessary precautions were taken.
 In many cases (but not all), these can include strikes and severe weather.
 However, most circumstances where technical issues that should have been identified in normal maintenance cause the delay, a passenger is entitled to compensation.
 What is considered an extraordinary circumstance can vary, but rest assured that we will contact the relevant parties to gather the necessary information to fight your claim.

-To claim your right to compensation for a missed connection with Flight Reclaim, simply enter your details here.
-Our flight claim specialists will let you know right away if you’re entitled to compensation, and also exactly how much.
+To claim your right to compensation for a missed connection with Flight Reclaim, simply enter your flight data here.
+Our clever bit of software will let you know right away if you’re entitled to a compensation, and also exactly how much.

 If the airline refuses to pay, we’ll even take your case to court with no additional cost.
 Our Passenger Rights lawyers have an excellent track record in obtaining compensation from airlines for our clients.

 Extraordinary circumstances aside, the legal ruling also covers delayed flights, cancelled flights and over bookings, meaning you may be entitled to up to £510 if the delay on arrival was three hours or more.

 Although passenger rights are clearly regulated in the EU Regulation 261/2004, it has been seen that airlines show little cooperation and usually counter by listing numerous arguments as to why compensation is not possible.

 With Flight Reclaim you have a strong partner by your side to enforce your right to compensation where the airlines have caused disruption to your travel.

 * Estimate of fluctuating value of €600